 Josh is someone who’s work I follow and deeply respect.
-Currently he’s works on AI Ethics and Society with Microsoft, and before that he worked with Google on People and Artificial Intelligence Research, also called PAIR.
+Currently he’s works on AI Ethics and Society with Microsoft and before that he worked with Google on PAIR.

-Probably best to start with what I think Artificial Intelligence is and why I’m interested.
+Probably best to start with what I think AI is and why I’m interested.

 Is performance going to be measured by direct deliverables of A, B and C; asking how a system made a decision?
 Or should the performance be measured by how a design performs under conditions X, Y, or Z?
-Is it “how did you make this decision” or “how would you perform under these conditions in this context?”.
-And how does the difference of those two questions change the data we collect?
-Which brings me to another point of Josh’s work.
-Data collection.
+Is it “how did you make this decision” or “how would you perform under these conditions in this context?” and how does the difference of those two questions change the first set of questions regarding labeling, data collected and defining metrics?
+How does scale change use and maintenance?

 Josh’s work initially caught my interest at interesting inflection point.
 At the time I was taking an art class on the basics of drawing.
 A lot of the class we focused on the bigger concepts of drawing like shapes, grids and item placement and letting the brain fill in the rest.
 At the same I had come across a podcast featuring Kenneth Stanley on Neuroevolution and Evolving Novel Neural Network Architectures.

 The point of novel research is that you focus on exploration and novelty over objective gradients.
 Or expected outcomes.
 Not letting what you measure become the target.